Useful tips to manage debt

 Start by knowing how much you owe

 The first step in managing debt is to be aware of exactly how much you owe in the first place.
-Enlist all your debts, total amount due, creditors, monthly EMIs, due date and everything else thats relevant.
-Your credit report will prove to be helpful in chalking out the requisite information.
+Enlist all your debts, the total amount due, creditors, monthly EMIs, due date, and everything else that’s relevant.
+Your credit report will prove to help chalk out the requisite information.

 Compile a detailed list of your own and have it in black and white.
 It’s best to update it every month as and when you make payments.

 Save yourself agony by making debt payments on time every month.
 Failing to do so will only attract a late fee and add to your woes.
 If you miss a couple of payments, be ready for enhanced financial charges and interest rates.